NairArjunWD/sei-portfolio/README.md

 https://nairarjunwd.github.io/sei-portfolio/

 This is my official portfolio written in DOM.
-It includes my About, Skills, Education, and Projects in both Software Engineering and Android Development.
+It includes:
+ - About
+ - Skills
+ - Education
+ - Software Engineering Projects
+ - Android Development Projects